PaulRitsche/DL_Track_US/docs/source/installation.rst

 ``python -m pip install -e .``

-As a MacOS user, you can ignore step 8 and skip to step 9.
 There are some more steps necessary for DL_Track usage, you'll finde the instructions in the `usage <https://dltrack.readthedocs.io/en/latest/usage.html>`_ section.

-*Step 8.* (**Not relevant for MacOS users**) The First option of running DL_Track is installing the DL_Track package from Pypi.org.
+*Step 8.* The First option of running DL_Track is installing the DL_Track package from Pypi.org.
 You do not need the whole cloned repository for this, only the active DL_Track environment.
 You do moreover not need be any specific directory.
 Type in your bash terminal:

 ``python -m DL_Track``